For those of you who know me well, you know that I believe deeply in service leadership.

 The only reason the Y is able to stay 100% accessible, offer subsidized pricing and financial assistance is because of our Annual Support Campaign and people like YOU who contribute to this effort.
 Please consider giving today.

-Our Copley-Price Family YMCA is a place like none other.
+Our Copley-Price Family YMCA is a place like none other, and I do not say this lightly.
 We respond and listen to the community in all of our programs--whether it swim lessons for local elementary school students, culturally diverse and healthy nutritional classes, culturally-sensitive swim programming for Muslim women, a late-night basketball league for a local Jewish synagogue, high-quality childcare for working families, youth sports program that integrate children with disabilities or leadership development programs that send first-generation teens from the inner city to the halls of the State Capital--we do it for our community and do it to bring people together.

 For the uninitiated, City Heights is a unique neighborhood in a unique city: Over 95% of the children in our service area qualify for free or reduced lunch in school, 36 different languages are spoken in our community, and City Heights is one of six designated refuge communities in the nation selected by the US State Department.
 This San Diego community is in drastic need for positive programming and a safe haven for our youth, and our Y continues to meet these challenges head on.